i4mi/fhir-wrappers.ts/web/README.md

 <a name="3-demoApp"></a>
 ## 3 Demo app
 A demonstration of the most important functions and the implementation can be seen in a simple demo app available on [i4mi/midata-quasar-starter-app](https://github.com/i4mi/midata-quasar-starter-app).
-The demo app is built using the Quasar Framework, which uses Vue.js as an underlying technology.
+The demo app is built using the Quasar Framework, which uses Vue.js as an underlying technology and can be used as a starter template for your own project.

 <a name="4-dev"></a>
 ## 4 Dev